Gayelabouimad/ProjetIntegrationDesApplications/README.md

 above is the docker compose file we specify the build file which is the docker file and we bind the ports local to container's

+## RabbitMQ
+This service will provide a way to make the messaging between the different microservices
 <!--
 ## NGINX
 This tool will help us make load balance and acts as an API Gateway.